Soho Grand Hotel

 In the Area

 Take a break from the haute life with an old-school burger and beer at Fanelli Café, or join the fashion types cozying up over budget boho fare at The Smile.
 Spend an afternoon developing your palate at one of New York Vintners’ two-hour wine classes, hosted by five knowledgeable instructors and an in-house executive chef.
-Exercise the plastic with trips to famous boutiques like the legendary Opening Ceremony, the Americana-tinged Palmer Trading Company or vintage emporium What Goes Around Comes Around.
+Exercise the plastic with trips to famous boutiques like the legendary Opening Ceremony or vintage emporium What Goes Around Comes Around.

 How to Get There